Ten Times Crazier Tour

-The Ten Times Crazier Tour ' is a concert tour by American Country music singer, Blake Shelton.
-The tour is in support of his eighth studio album, Based on a True Story….
+The Ten Times Crazier Tour was the fifth headlining concert tour by American country music singer Blake Shelton.
+The tour was in support of his eighth studio album, Based on a True Story… (2013).
 The tour began on July 19, 2013, in Virginia Beach, Virginia and ended on June 26, 2015, in Dover, Delaware.

 Background

 The tour was first announced on January 17, 2013.
 Shelton response for the tour, "My fans, country radio, friends, family, you name it -- they know I love to perform, "With 'The Voice' schedule, I was not able to go out and perform as much as I wanted last year but I plan to make up for it this year.
 This summer is going to be a blast."

 Opening acts for the 2013 leg were Easton Corbin and Jana Kramer.
 The 2014 leg of the tour was first announced in January 2014 and will be sponsored by Pepsi.
 The Band Perry, Neal McCoy, and Dan + Shay will serve as opening acts for the second leg.